 Evaluate an integral using the trapezoidal rule

-Here are some data sets that accompany the chapters and problem sets above:
+Here are some data sets that accompany the examples and exercises in the chapters above:

 above sea level, or depth below it, of points on the Earth's